-BetterCloud is now the first-ever Multi-SaaS Management platform!
+BetterCloud is now the leading SaaS Operations Management platform!
 This means that you can now integrate multiple apps into your BetterCloud workspace, and use our tools to seamlessly manage users and data across your organization.

 This article will detail the sections and tools in BetterCloud where you can find integrated Dropbox functionality.

 Before any functionality will be available for an app in BetterCloud, the app must first be connected and verified.
-You can find instructions for connecting apps here: Connectors
+You can find instructions for adding the Dropbox integration here.

 Alerts in BetterCloud allow you customize notifications across your organization, helping you to stay up to date on priority items.
-There are a variety of alerts available for G Suite in BetterCloud, which you can survey by clicking on the Google menu item in Alert settings.
+There are a variety of alerts available for Dropbox in BetterCloud, which you can survey by clicking on the Triggered or Manage Alerts options in the left navigation menu.
+Once you are in the Manage Alerts view, you can filter by your Dropbox Integration to explicitly view your Dropbox Alerts:

-Alerts in BetterCloud currently available for the Dropbox Connector can be found here: Dropbox Alerts in BetterCloud
+Alerts in BetterCloud currently available for the Dropbox Integration can be found here: Dropbox Alerts in BetterCloud

 For more information and instructions for setting up a new alert, please see here: Alerts